AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

-  * the aliases constraints of |SPARK| (implicit - the subprogram shall not introduce any visible aliases between its parameters, accessed global objects, and return value if any, unless it is a traversal function, in which case its return value shall be a part of its traversed parameter)
+  * the aliases constraints of |SPARK| (implicit - the subprogram shall not introduce any visible aliases between its parameters, accessed global objects, and return value if any, unless it is a traversal function, in which case its return value shall be a part of its traversed parameter, or unless the aliases introduced are compatible with assumption [SPARK_ALIASING_ADDRESS])

   Note that this also applies to subprograms which are called indirectly from SPARK code, either through a dispatching call or through a call to